deejayjay/silverscreen-api-fetch-sample/README.md

-# parcel-scss-boilerplate
+# silverscreen-api-fetch-sample

 This is a boilerplate for web apps built using HTML, CSS/Scss and JavaScript and uses parcel bundler

-## How to setup the boilerplate?
+## How to setup the project?

-1. After downloading the contents of the Github repository or forking it, open the `parcel-scss-boilerplate` folder in VSCode, then run the following command to install all required node dependencies (parcel & sass):
+1. After downloading the contents of the Github repository or forking it, open the `silverscreen-api-fetch-sample` folder in VSCode, then run the following command to install all required node dependencies (parcel & sass):

 ```npm
 npm install